Darkade/Darkade.github.io/EN/_posts/2022-05-04-running-dnd.md

 When I roll and improvise a villainous group that the party manages to avoid that often begins brewing in my head and turns into something bigger.
 This is how the BBEG of our campaign started.

-And I go on, you I've found myself rolling less and less on the random tables because I now have a stronger idea of the setting we've created, so it's easier to either establish stuff on the moment, or pull from stuff I had rolled for before.
+As the campaign goes on I've found myself rolling less and less on the random tables because I now have a stronger idea of the setting we've created, so it's easier to either establish stuff on the moment, or pull from stuff already established/previously rolled.

 My two biggest advice on using random tables are: